 See Your Blind Spots

 Maybe you’re not joining an MBA program from a business background and don’t have the quantitative skills you feel you need, particularly in the early going.
 Maybe you’re great in math but aren’t a great communicator.
-While a luxury if you have the time, strengthening any core weaknesses you may have before you start an MBA program will only help you excel more quickly once your journey begins.
+While it’s a luxury if you have the time, strengthening any core weaknesses you may have before you start an MBA program will only help you excel more quickly once your journey begins.
 If you can approach those general accounting and leadership classes with more confidence, it will definitely carry over throughout the program.